Regulatory actions for May 28, 2025

 May 28, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Anx Robotica, Distalmotion, Empatia, Hyperfine, Olympus.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Abbisko, Abelzeta, Astrazeneca, Beigene, Bio-Thera, Hikma, Henlius, Junshi, Liquidia, Moderna, Ocugen, Organon, Otsuka, Poolbeg, Remegen, Samsung Bioepsis, Savara, Traws.

 Briefs